Jermesa-Studio/JRS_Vehicle_Physics_Controller/README.md

 // }
 ```

-## Please Check out our Asset Store Page if you need any 3d Vehicles! for your projects!
+## Please feel free to browse our Asset Store, where we provide a wide variety of game assets to suit your unique needs.

 Asset Store Link: https://assetstore.unity.com/publishers/26267